-LTC Sharon L. Rosser is currently the Director of the Army Comprehensive Pain Management Program, Defense Health Headquarters, Falls Church, Virginia.
+LTC Sharon L. Rosser is currently the Secretary to the General Staff at the Office of The Surgeon General, Defense Health Headquarters, Falls Church, Virginia.

-LTC Rosser lectures extensively on the use of point of care ultrasound for multiple audiences to include austere environment care, emergency medicine care, and primary care.
-She is the subject matter expert in Emergency Medicine education for PAs.
+LTC Rosser is an active advocate for the PA Profession, currently serving as the President for the Society of Army Physician Assistants.
+She also enjoys spreading knowledge through presentations.
+LTC Rosser has lectured extensively on the use of point of care ultrasound for multiple audiences to include austere environment care, emergency medicine care, and primary care.
+She is a subject matter expert in Emergency Medicine education for PAs.
 Her assignments include deployments to Kosovo, Iraq and Afghanistan and past positions include Battalion / Brigade PA, Emergency Medicine PA, and EMPA Residency Director, and Primary Emergency Medicine and Ultrasound Faculty, IPAP.
-MAJ(P) Rosser served as the Executive Officer and Director of Hospital Based Programs for the AMEDDC&S HRCoE Graduate School and Graduate Education Manager for Post-Graduate Training of PAs prior to her current position.
+LTC Rosser has also served as the Executive Officer and Director of Hospital Based Programs for the Medical Center of Excellence (MEDCoE) Graduate School and Graduate Education Manager for Post-Graduate Training of PAs.
+Prior to her current position, she served as the Director of Comprehensive Pain Management at the Office of The Surgeon General.

 Some of LTC Rosser’s awards and decorations include Bronze Star Medal (1OLC), Meritorious Service Medal (2 OLC), Army Commendation Medal (6 OLC), Army Achievement Medal (13 OLC), the Combat Medical Badge, and Expert Field Medical Badge.
 Her skill identifiers are Instructor (5K), Strategist (6Z), and Emergency Medicine Physician Assistant (M2).
 She is a member of the Order of Military Medical Merit and an Iron Major recipient.

-Acknowledgments: This biography was written by LTC Amelia Duran-Stanton, MAJ Patrick Walsh, and LTC Sharon Rosser and was submitted to the Society in September 2017.
+Acknowledgments: This biography was written by LTC Amelia Duran-Stanton, MAJ Patrick Walsh, and LTC Sharon Rosser.
+It was submitted to the Society in September 2017 and updated in October 2020.
 Photographs are courtesy of LTC Rosser.

 Disclaimer: The authors’ views do not reflect the official policy of the Department of the Army, Department of Defense, or the U.S. Government.